Joint JD LLM Program

 Applicable Classes

 To obtain the LLM degree, LLM students must earn a minimum of 26 semester hours of credit with a cumulative GPA of 2.50 or better.
-At least 18 of the 26 total credits must be from the environmental /natural resources curriculum.
-All classes listed as environmental/natural resources classes in the law school’s registration materials, including summer environmental classes, count toward the 18 “environmental credits”, except Administrative Law and Environmental Law.
-The two credits of the required LLM seminar do count toward the 18 “environmental credits”, as do the 6 credits of thesis, if a student elects to do a thesis.
+At least 18 of the 26 total credits must be from the environmental /natural resources/energy law curriculum.
+All classes listed as environmental/natural resources/energy classes in the law school’s registration materials, including summer environmental classes, count toward the 18 “environmental credits”, except Administrative Law and Environmental Law.
+The two credits of the required Emerging Topics class do count toward the 18 “environmental credits”.

 Other limits on classes that can be applied to the LLM degree are: